kailash-manasarovar/statement/docs/timeline/2024/may.md

 - What I don't know is that I'm being drugged so I'm not at all clear about what's going on, and when I think about the trumpet teacher I get giggly because of the triggered sexual arousal.
 - Later, in January 2025, someone posts me a picture of the woman who was organizing the Spanish feminists at this event as the face in the Sphinx.
 - I take this to mean the woman has gitano connections and was told to discredit me whatever way she could; and she could not refuse the request.

-## Telegram/Signal

-- I believe the hackers/stalkers had started to drug me seriously again at home since getting back to Dénia in April.
-- A Telegram chat on my Spanish phone invited me to play a game which I downloaded, probably how they so easily got access again, and it was just endless boredom.

-!!! danger
-    - I wonder now if this is how they target children.
-    - Get them hooked into a game and then communicate online with them, hack their webcams like mine was, and manipulate them into something pedophilic.

-- Then, in May, I was contacted on Twitter by an Elon Musk's brother, a fake account obviously, who told me Elon wanted to talk to me, and gave me the Signal details.
-- Weirdly, I'm hooked.
-- One of the first things this account says is "send pics".
-- I am angry, and tell them I'm not interested in pics, and I don't want to see any male genitals, but I still continue to talk.
-- It's not clear why although something in my mind believes it is the trumpet teacher again.
-It's very strange.
-- It was extremely weird in fact.
-I sent an extraordinarily long rant to this person's account while I was flying to Bali in May.
-- In it, I mentioned one image seen on `@jctot19` Google search throughout December which was a film directed by Mel Gibson about child sex trafficking, a true story: https://www.imdb.com/title/tt7599146/.
-- The film is playing on Turkish Airlines at the time and I watch it.
-- It is a true story and the protagonist's wife is called Katharine.
-- It's all so "meaningful".
-- I wonder why they would have put that in Google search results for me to see, and I think the worst.

-!!! info
-    - Was the trumpet teacher alerting me to child sex trafficking going on in Dénia, with the conservatory somehow the training or recruitment ground?
-    - It seemed preposterous to me.
-    - More likely, they were referring to my child sexual abuse experience of grooming and trafficking that they had known about ever since I [reported it to the Metropolitan police](../early-years/2015.md#statement-to-the-metropolitan-police) and had become obsessed by it for some reason.

-### Targeting kids

-- Online games.
-- Cartoons.

 ## Bali